UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 9. **Iterative Cycle**: The UX research and design process should be iterative.
 After completing one iteration, analyze the results, draw conclusions, and move on to the next iteration to continuously improve the product.

 ## Research scenarios
+1. Prepare few questions:
+   - Does the design capture attention and encourage interaction?
+(What graphical elements are the most attractive?)
+   - Are users able to easily find information?
+(How do you rate the readability of the content?; Is the navigation intuitive?)
+   - Is the design responsive and functioning correctly on various devices?
+(What are the user experiences on different devices?; Are interactions smooth and seamless on smartphones, tablets, and computers?)
+   - Are there areas that users find difficult or unintuitive?
+   - Is the design compliant with the latest trends and industry standards?
+(Does it meet current UX/UI standards?; Does it incorporate innovative solutions in line with current trends?)
+   - Are users easily situated within the project context?
+(What are users' first impressions upon entering the website or opening the portfolio?; Do they immediately understand what you do and what you offer?)
+   - Are there any elements that deter users or cause confusion?
+(Are there any elements that may deter users?; Are there elements that are not consistent with the rest of the design?)
+2. Ask few friend about designs
+3. Ask people from social media
+4. Find and ask

 ## Found designs
 ### SinanTokmak Web Developer Portfolio Website Template